QubesOS/qubes-doc/UserFaq.md

 No, Qubes does not pretend to be a multi-user system.
 Qubes assumes that the user that controls Dom0, controls the whole system.
 It will be very difficult to **securely** implement multi-user support -- see this message:

 [​https://groups.google.com/group/qubes-devel/msg/899f6f3efc4d9a06](https://groups.google.com/group/qubes-devel/msg/899f6f3efc4d9a06)

+### Q: Do you plan to distribute Qubes as an "addon" to other Linux distros?

+No. In order to really built a secure OS, we need to control the whole system, e.g. what packages are installed in Dom0, how is network configured there (i.e. that there will be \*no\* networking there), etc. The best way to achieve this is to have a standalone OS (or distro as you call it), not an add-on to some other distro.

+### Q: But wouldn't it be cool to use some hardened distro as Dom0?

+The main idea behind Qubes architecture is to have Dom0 isolated from the outside world, so there is little point in further hardening it via e.g. grsecurity, etc.